 Your questions answered.

-How do I apply for PDL membership including my Professional Liabilities Insurance (PI)?
+How do I apply for PDL membership including my Professional Liabilities Insurance?

-All new applications for registered pharmacists together with pharmacy interns and students are directed to apply online at www.pdl.org.au
+Pharmacists, pharmacy interns and students are welcome to apply for PDL membership online anytime via www.pdl.org.au

 How do I renew?